gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 1. Wi-Fi analyzer : Used to conduct wireless surveys to ensure proper coverage and to prevent non-desired overlap between wireless access point coverage zones and channels

-2. Protocol analyzer and packet capture : Protocol analyzer is used to **capture and analyze signals and data traffic over a communication channel** and Packet Capturing Tool is used to capture packets running over a network connection in real time and save for later analysis
+2. Protocol analyzer / packet capture / packet sniffer : Protocol analyzer is used to **capture and analyze signals and data traffic over a communication channel** and Packet Capturing Tool is used to capture packets running over a network connection in real time and save for later analysis

 3. Bandwidth speed test : Verifies the real-world throughput from a client device all the way out to the Internet and back